eKrysmanski/QMEE/README.md

+## Week of Feb 1 - Assignment 5

+Files are added to main directory as both .pdf and .docx for convenience

 ## Week of January 25 - Assignment 4

 Files are added to the main directory as both .pdf and .docx for convenience.